Home Reviews 3 Best Flea and Tick Treatments for Dogs Compared: Frontline vs. Seresto...

 Just one of these collars will provide 8 months of protection, which is much better for your budget than having to buy a topical treatment, like Frontline, every month.
 I also love that you get the flea and tick protection that your dog needs without the greasy mess of topical treatments.

-As you'll notice in my video review above, this collar is equipped with a quick release feature.
-If your dog happens to get caught up while playing with a canine friend or hooked on a tree branch while running around outdoors, the break away collar will release so he won't get injured.
+As you'll notice in my video review above, this collar is equipped with a quick-release feature.
+If your dog happens to get caught up while playing with a canine friend or gets hooked on a tree branch while running around outdoors, the breakaway collar will be released so he won't get injured.

 Frontline and the Seresto collar don't make the top of my list because of the chemicals they contain and the health risks they pose to dogs.
 So, which product did I choose as the best flea and tick treatment for dogs?
 Let's find out!